-If you are a Windows user facing the same problem recently, continue reading the guide.
 The File Explorer NTDLL.dll crashing issue in Windows appears due to various reasons.
 The reasons can range from compatibility issues to bugs in the operating system.
+Whatever the reason is, here’s how you can fix the problem.

 2. Restart the Windows Explorer

-If the restarting PC didn’t help, you must restart your Windows Explorer.
-Many Windows users on Microsoft Forum claimed to resolve the File Explorer NTDLL.dll error message by restarting the Windows Explorer from the task manager.
-Here’s what you need to do.
+Many Windows users on the Microsoft Forum claimed to resolve the File Explorer NTDLL.dll error message by restarting the Windows Explorer process from the task manager.

-3. Now file Windows Explorer.
-Right-click on it and select Restart.
+3. Find the Windows Explorer process, right-click on it, and select Restart.
 Or else, select Windows Explorer and Restart Task at the top-right corner.

-That’s it!
 Your display will go black for a second.
-This confirms that File explorer has been restarted on Windows.
+This confirms that File Explorer has been restarted on Windows.

 3. Update Your Graphics Drivers

-3. Right-click on your graphic adapter and select Update driver.
+3. Right-click on your graphics adapter and select Update driver.

 4. Reinstall the Display Adapters

-Well, reinstalling the display adapters has helped many Windows 11 users fix ntdll.dll File Explorer crash.
-Hence, you can try doing it as well.
-Here’s how you can reinstall the display adapter on Windows.
+Reinstalling the display adapters has helped many Windows 11 users fix the ntdll.dll File Explorer crash.
+You can try doing it as well.

 1. Open the Device Manager on your Windows 11 PC.